 The results of the evaluation indicate that customer access to water utility connections and utility management improvements, gained through ESP, have largely been sustained since 2010.
 However, the sustainability of utility finance gains and customers’ microcredit product use were more mixed, with declines during the post-project period.
 Both facilitators and barriers associated with sustaining utility capacity-building efforts and financing are described in more detail in this brief.

-Check out a webinar presentation of the findings: Sustaining Urban Water Utility Services A Look Back at USAID’s Indonesia ESP Activity
+Watch a webinar presentation of the report: Sustaining Urban Water Utility Services A Look Back at USAID’s Indonesia ESP Activity